-Labor chief Perez: Mexico union growth would help U.S.
+Labor chief: Mexico union growth would help U.S.

 U.S. Secretary of Labor Thomas E. Perez told The Detroit News that labor unions in countries like Mexico would improve work conditions and stop a trend of U.S. manufacturers — including Detroit automakers — from moving jobs there.